 Jill Martin, a Today Show contributor, writes in her book, "I Have Nothing To Wear", that women should get rid of 75% of their closets.
 That means going through all those clothes, shoes, scarves and belts and finding the 25% that you can't live without.
 I love a good challenge.
 In fact, I was so inspired after I watched Jill's segment on Today that I ran upstairs to get started.
-At the end of my great closet purge I ended up getting rid of two pairs of jeans, a black vest and a sweater.
-Four items.
-Not even close to 75% of my closet.
-So where did I go wrong?
-Or should I say, where did I go right?

 Several years ago I heard a professional organizer share tips on how to keep closets under control.
 She advised that for every new item you buy you should get rid of an old item.
 I thought this was an ingenious idea.